Unibeautify/sparser/readme.md

 This parser supports many various dialects and languages.
 For example, instead of just parsing for Handlebars tags inside HTML this parser will parse the entire code of handlebars tags and HTML tags in a single parse operation.
 The parser supports this diversity of grammars in a way that can be easily scaled to allow more precise rules or support for additional grammars.

 ### Why not just use Babel.js?
 Babel.js is a transpiler that contains a parser.
 The primary mission of the Babel project isn't to be a parser, but rather to take the latest and greatest features of JavaScript and produce output that can be used today.
 This parser doesn't transpile as it is just a parser.
 That means this parser is capable of supporting a greater number of features and language dialects with far less maintenance effort.
 As an example, an earlier form of this parser introduced support for TypeScript a year before Babel with far less code and effort.
-In short, this parser scales faster and wider than Babel.
+In short, this parser scales faster and wider than Babel by doing less.